 [Intro paragraph] Companies seeking the highest quality employees often begin the job description with a 2-3 sentence paragraph telling the job seeker a few things that make your company unique and the value you bring to new employees.
-This is your opportunity to really make your hospital, clinic, or medical facility shine and set yourself apart from any other therapist job postings.
+This is your opportunity to really make your hospital, clinic, or medical facility shine, whether yours is a pediatric occupational therapist job description, mental health occupational therapist job description, or another related field.

 Occupational Therapist Job Responsibilities: